John Kirwan (rugby): Personal life

-In 2016, Kirwan's DNA heritage was investigated for a television programme, in which links to the American Kennedy family and Scottish mountaineer Alexander Kellas were shown.
+In 2016, Kirwan's DNA heritage was investigated for a television programme, in which links to the Irish-American Kennedy family and Scottish mountaineer Alexander Kellas were shown.

 Honours and awards

 In the 1989 New Year Honours, Kirwan was appointed a Member of the Order of the British Empire, for services to rugby.

 In the 2007 Queen's Birthday Honours, Kirwan was appointed an Officer of the New Zealand Order of Merit, for services to mental health.
 In the 2012 Queen's Birthday and Diamond Jubilee Honours, he was promoted to Knight Companion of the New Zealand Order of Merit, for services to mental health and rugby.

 Also in 2012, Kirwan was inducted into the New Zealand Sports Hall of Fame.